kuaiyu/kcbulkdownload/README.md

                         Name of the child.
 This is a string that will be appended to each image name --single_proc         Do not download with multiprocessing.
 Just use the main Process.
 This is slower but more debugable
 ```

+### Manual Steps

+There are some manual steps required
+1. Entering username/password
+2. Clicking to the `Entries` tab.
+When in doubt, look for the url that matches https://classroom.kindercare.com/accounts/XXX/activities

+### Requirements

+- python3
+- `pip3 install selenium`
+- `pip install webdriver-manager`
+- `pip install geckodriver-autoinstaller` (firefox)
+- `pip install chromedriver-binary` (chrome, you'll need to change the src code to run this)